cakephp/docs/en/models/saving-your-data.rst

 will be cases where you want to create the Student and Course independently and at a later point associate the two together with a CourseMembership.
-So you might have a form that allows selection of existing students and courses from picklists or ID entry and then the two meta-fields for the CourseMembership, e.g.::
+So you might have a form that allows selection of existing students and courses from pick lists or ID entry and then the two meta-fields for the CourseMembership, e.g.::

         // View/CourseMemberships/add.ctp